Antonio Rukavina: International career

 Rukavina represented Serbia at the 2007 UEFA European Under-21 Championship.
 He was the team's first-choice right-back during the tournament, making four appearances in the process, as they finished as runners-up after losing 4–1 in the final to the Netherlands, the host nation.

 On 2 June 2007, Rukavina made his full international debut for Serbia, playing the full 90 minutes of a 2–0 win away at Finland in a UEFA Euro 2008 qualifier.

 In June 2010, he was named in the final 23-man squad for the 2010 FIFA World Cup, but failed to make any appearances.

 In June 2018, Serbia manager Mladen Krstajić included Rukavina in the final 23-man squad for the 2018 FIFA World Cup.
 He appeared in two games of the group stage, against Costa Rica and Brazil, as Serbia finished in third place.
+He earned a total of 59 caps (no goals) and his final international was a September 2019 European Championship qualification match away against Luxembourg.

 Personal life

 Rukavina's paternal great-grandmother was from Croatia.